truggeri/meal-planner-api/README.md

 # meal-planner-api
-Ruby based api for meal planner application.
+[Ruby](https://www.ruby-lang.org/en/) and [Rack](https://rack.github.io/) based api for meal planner application.

 ![](https://github.com/truggeri/meal-planner-api/workflows/Build/badge.svg)

+## Description

+This is a pet project that will serve as a smaller piece to a larger meal planning application which demonstrates the use of [Sinatra](http://sinatrarb.com) as a [Rack](https://rack.github.io/) based micro service.
+The service uses Active Record and [Postgres](https://www.postgresql.org/) for data persistence, but does not have much of the "Rails magic," at least not setup by default.
+See below for the [api documentation](#api-documentation).

 ## Getting started